Documentation

 Plain-language guides for creators — no engineering homework required.

-Every episode moves through the same five creative beats.
+Every episode moves through the same creative beats.
 You can lean on Demi end-to-end or step in wherever you like — the point is that each stage knows what came before, so characters and tone do not drift into strangers.

 You start from your series bible (the rules of your world) and the episode slot you are filling.
 Demi drafts a structured episode plan: cold open through tag, with room for you to steer beats, jokes, and cliffhangers.